Tiffany Field: Career

-Research on benefits of touch

-Field is best known for her research on the effectiveness of massage therapy for stimulating growth in preterm infants.
+Field's research has focused on the effectiveness of massage therapy for stimulating growth in preterm infants.
 In one of her studies, premature infants received tactile/kinesthetic stimulation, consisting of body stroking and passive movements of the limbs, 3 times per day for 15 minutes over a 10-day period.
 These infants showed greater weight gain, were more active and alert, and were discharged from the hospital on average of six days earlier than a control group of premature infants who were not massaged.
 Other research has focused on how massage during pregnancy and labor benefits the mother by decreasing levels of the stress hormone cortisol.
 In one study, pregnant women who received massage therapy for five weeks reported less anxiety, depression and leg and back pain than a control group who received relaxation therapy.

 Extending her research on the benefits of touch to treatments for pain, Field and her colleagues conducted research demonstrating that regular massages (15 minutes a day for 30 days) reduced pain among children suffering from rheumatoid arthritis when compared with a control group receiving relaxation therapy.
 Other work demonstrated similar benefits for adults suffering arthritis pain.
 In research focusing on the use of alternative therapies with elderly individuals, Field and her colleagues have demonstrated benefits of movement therapy, massage, yoga, and tai chi.